-Your organization must provide EV usage data for at least 5 years after the chargers are installed and operational.
+- Provide data related to EV usage - Your organization must provide EV usage data for at least 5 years after the chargers are installed and operational.

-Your organization must agree to operate and maintain the EV charging equipment for at least 10 years.
+- Make a 10-year commitment - Your organization must agree to operate and maintain the EV charging equipment for at least 10 years.

 Fleets that transport goods to and from import/export facilities, warehouses, distribution centers, retail complexes, etc.